Course Descriptions

 Islamic Creed I – Formerly Aqeedah I (3 Credits)

-This course is an introduction on the Islamic creed – focusing solely on the first pillar of faith: belief in Allah.
-It will cover the proofs for, qualities of, and rights of God as per authentic revelation –focusing on the fundamental branches of Tawhīd in Islamic Theology.
-It will also analyze various contrary theologies, especially atheism and secular deism.
+This course is an introduction on the Islamic creed (‘aqeedah) focusing solely on the first pillar of faith: belief in Allah.
+It will cover the fundamental categories of monotheism (tawheed) in Islamic theology and their practical applications, such as proving the existence of the Creator and His exclusive right to be worshiped.
+It will also present critiques of various contrary theologies, especially atheism and secular deism, as well as philosophical and mystical approaches to understanding Allah.

 Islamic Creed II – Formerly Aqeedah II (3 Credits)